 If I choose to respond directly to harassers, how should I do it?

 Your safety is the first priority.
 If you feel safe and choose to respond directly to harassers, here are some general guidelines designed to keep you safe:

-1. Be firm.
+- Be firm.
 Look them in the eye and denounce their behavior with a strong, clear voice.
-Many people prefer to name the behavior, for example, “do noot comment on my body, that is harassment,” “Do not stare at me like that, that is harassment,” or a similar phrase.
-You can also simply say “that is not OK,” or “don’t speak to me like that.”
-Try out different phrases to see what feels natural to you.
-The important thing is that you aren’t apologetic in your response in your statement.
-Skip phrases like “I’m sorry, but…,” or “excuse me sir…”
+Many people prefer to name the behavior.
+For example, you can say “Do not [what they’re doing], that’s harassment.”
+You can also simply say “that is not okay” or “don’t speak to me like that.”
+Say what feels natural to you.
+The important thing is that you aren’t apologetic in your response.

-2. Don’t engage.
-Harassers may try to respond to your firm response.
-They may try to engage you in further conversation or even make fun of you.
+- Don’t engage.
+Harassers may try to argue with you or dismiss you through further conversation or by making fun of you.
 As tempting as it may be get into a verbal war with them, we don’t recommend it.
 The attention may further feed their abusive behavior.

 How else can I respond to street harassment?